ramyhq/white_wizard_game/README.md

 White wizard is here to tell you the answer.

-Ask the white wizard with Quesions that have answer Yes or No and see your future.
+Ask the white wizard with questions that have answers Yes or No and see your future.

 # it's simple app ... but hay !!!
 I was learning
-- how to make flutter app
+- how to make a flutter app
 - how to add assets
-- how to deply the app on google play
+- how to deploy the app on google play

-This was my firest app with flutter.
+This was my first app with flutter.